Little High Neighborhood Association

 How to Set Up a Worm Compost Bin from UVA Sustainability on Vimeo.

-Filed Under: sustainability
+Filed Under: conservation and sustainability

-Little High Neighborhood Newsletter
+Sign up for Little High Neighborhood Association Newsletter

 Market Street Wine

 Market Street Wine is an independent shop for wine, beer, and gourmet products located at 311 East Market Street (the corner of 4th and E. Market) that has been in business since 1979.
-It is open for curbside pickup and delivery.
+It is open Monday through Saturday for in-store browsing and it hosts a variety of special events.

-You can browse their wine inventory here, their beer selection on Untappd.com, or purchase a gift card here.
+You can browse their wine inventory here or purchase a gift card here.
 Continue…

 Rapture restaurant